ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/defining-a-schema/enums.md

 Unless specified explicitly, Hot Chocolate automatically infers the names of enums and their values.
 Per default the name of the enum becomes the name of the enum type.
 When using `EnumType<T>` in Code-first, the name of `T` is chosen as the name for the enum type.

-Enum values are automatically formatted to the UPPER_SNAIL_CASE according to the GraphQL specification:
+Enum values are automatically formatted to the UPPER_SNAKE_CASE according to the GraphQL specification:

 - `Guest` becomes `GUEST`
 - `HeadOfDepartment` becomes `HEAD_OF_DEPARTMENT`